 Privacy and Security

 No one should have to worry about whether or not their online identity and other personal information is safe while using the internet.
+Unfortunately, governments and private companies insist on tracking the personal data of the public, and invading on their privacy.
+And they make extremely difficult to opt-out, if it’s even possible at all.

 When it comes to privacy and security, ZenMate VPN gets mixed reviews.
 Overall, it is private and secure, but like most VPNs, it could use a little work (especially if you’re a user who wants complete anonymity).